-A Study of Experimental Cirmtuzumab and Ibrutinib For B-Cell Lymphoid Malignancies
+A Study of Cirmtuzumab and Ibrutinib in Patients With B-Cell Lymphoid Malignancies

 This is Phase 1b/2 study to investigate the safety and effectiveness of the investigational drug, cirmtuzumab, when given in combination with ibrutinib in patients with B-cell lymphoid malignancies.
 Cirmtuzumab is a monoclonal antibody that attaches to a protein (called ROR 1) that is found on hematologic tumor cells.
 ROR1 has been shown to play a role in cell signaling that cause leukemia and lymphoma cells to grow and survive.
 ROR1 is rarely found on healthy cells.